skylark-platform/skylark-legacy-graphql-translations/AssetTypes.md

 ### GraphQL

-As hinted at before, there isn't a query to get the Asset Types in Skylark.
+There isn't a dedicated query to fetch the Asset Types in Skylark.

-Instead, you can use [Introspection](https://graphql.org/learn/introspection/) to read the values:
+Instead, you can use [Introspection](https://graphql.org/learn/introspection/) to read the values of the `AssetType` enum:

 ```graphql
 query GET_ASSET_TYPES {